Gauge-invariant electromagnetic responses in superconductors: Examples

 \subsubsection{The suppression of the nonlinear optical conductivity}

-Next, let us consider the situation addressed in Ref.~\cite{Xu2019}.
-It discusses systems with spatial inversion symmetry in the normal conducting phase, where the superconducting gap breaks this symmetry, resulting in linear and second-order optical responses.
-However, its calculation does not include many-body effects and lacks gauge-invariant treatment.
-We demonstrate differences that arise when employing the generalized CFOP method.
+Next, we consider the situation discussed in Ref.~\cite{Xu2019}, which analyzed systems with spatial inversion symmetry in the normal conducting phase, where this symmetry is broken by the superconducting gap, leading to finite linear and second-order optical responses.
+However, their analysis neglected many-body effects and lacked a gauge-invariant treatment.
+Here, we demonstrate how significant differences emerge when these effects are properly taken into account using our generalized CFOP method.